fritzo/pomagma/README.md

     python -m pomagma analyze       # starts server, Ctrl-C to quit

+Then in another terminal, start an interactive client session

+    python -m pomagma connect       # starts client session

-Query the server using the python client
+Alternatively, connect with using the Python client library

     python
     from pomagma import analyst